Wesmania/game-life-report/source/Technical stuff part 1.rst

 In order to get a picture of how hard or easy it is to support a server for a video game, one needs to understand how online multiplayer works.
-This chapter shows examples how a multiplayer game can work, and that it possible for a community of players to support a gamd once a publisher ends official support.
+This chapter shows examples how a multiplayer game can work, and that it possible for a community of players to support a game once a publisher ends official support.

 Video games are, at their core, programs that a player runs on his computer.
 They run their code on the machine, output graphics and sound and react to